OpenDataforWeb3-sandbox/Grant-Review-Dashboard/README.md

 How to get involved?
 Well, if you like challanges you are in for a huge one, the Grant Review Dashboard is a very complex project and it remains largely an unsolved problem because it involves multiple areas such as:
 -sybil attacks are an unsolved problem
--it is a red team-blue time scenario in which even if sybils are completely destroyed, people will still find ways to emulate the behaviour of real project as long as the incentives are appealing
+-it is a red team-blue time scenario in which even if you lived in a universe where sybils are completely destroyed, people will still find ways to emulate the behaviour of real project as long as the incentives are appealing
 -anti grant fraud automation, involving turning signals into [Legos](https://gov.gitcoin.co/t/public-goods-legos-roadmap/12546)
 -creating a LEGO logic that will flag the grants with a level of accuracy and precission that make the dashboard trustworthy -pulling and working with onchain data that can be visualized on the Dashboard in a timely manner